 “I think just helping people and being able to be there … [I] like connecting with patients more,” Jesionowski says.

 She also encourages people not to live in fear, but to be cautious, prepared and appreciative every day.

 A candlelight vigil will be held on Memory Mall at 6 p.m.
 Feb.
-14 to recognize the one-year anniversary of the mass shooting at Marjory Stoneman Douglas High School.
-In addition to the vigil, there will be remarks from UCF students who survived the incident as well as performances from the UCF Glee Club and local artists.
+14 to recognize the two-year anniversary of the mass shooting at Marjory Stoneman Douglas High School.
+UCF students impacted by the tragedy — those who were attending MSD at the time of the shooting as well as those who lost loved ones — will give remarks.

 Located just three hours south of Orlando, Marjory Stoneman Douglas in Parkland, Florida, is one of UCF’s largest high school feeder schools.
 More than 400 former MSD students are currently enrolled at UCF.
 This includes more than 160 freshmen and sophomores who were students at MSD when the shooting occurred.

 UCF students coping with a tragedy or mental-health concerns can access a variety of resources: